schriverdj87/autopicturegallerymaker/README.md

 This was developed in VisualStudio Code so I strongly recommend following this tutorial to get set up if you want to play around with my code: https://www.youtube.com/watch?v=zyyDcfQYwIw

+# Parameters Meaning (within parameters.txt)
+Page Size = How many images per web page.
+Navigation Bar Size = Maximum number of links allowed on the navigation bars.
+Work in Folder = The folder that contains the image folders and where the gallery files will be output.
+Separate Gallery for Each Folder = If false (default), it will create 1 gallery for every folder within the work in folder.
+If true it will create a separate gallery for every folder in the root directory.
+Default Gallery Name: The name of the gallery files if Separate Gallery for Each Folder is set to false.

 # How To Use
 1. Place the outside the folder where you want to generate the gallery.
 - AutoPictureGalleryMaker.jar